Neo23x0/signature-base/README.md

 ### How can I report false positives?

 Use the issues section of this repository.

+### How can I help with bugs in rules?

+Navigate to the file in this repository.
+Click on the "edit" symbol in the upper right corner.
+Edit the file and create a pull request.

-## How can I provide a YARA rule or IOCs?
+### How can I provide a YARA rule or IOCs?

 I accept pull requests.
 See this [thread](https://twitter.com/cyb3rops/status/1320657673742897153) for some help on how to create such a request.